Self-consistent many-body metrology

 {We take as an archetypical model system and for concreteness a tilted double well, where the parameter to be estimated is the linear slope $p_4$ which could, e.g., represent exposing the gas to constant gravitational acceleration (see Fig.~1).
-To facilitate comparison with conventional interferometry, we stay for the whole time evolution in a (continuously monitored) two-mode approximation (TMA), corresponding to two interferometric arms.
-We consider a simple (Mach-Zehnder type) experiment which counts at the instant of measurement the number of particles on the left and right.
-It is demonstrated that while a non-self-consistent evolution yields a null result for $p_4$ [zero classical Fisher information (CFI)], a self-consistent quantum many-body evolution gives finite CFI, enabling $p_4$ estimation.}
+To facilitate comparison with conventional interferometry, we operate within a (continuously monitored) two-mode approximation (TMA), corresponding to two interferometric arms.
+We consider a simple (Mach-Zehnder type) experiment which counts the final number of particles on the left and right.
+It is demonstrated that while a non-self-consistent evolution yields a null result for $p_4$ [zero classical Fisher information (CFI)], a self-consistent quantum many-body evolution gives finite CFI, enabling $p_4$ estimation.} We therefore conclusively show that self-consistency is crucial for the correct interpretation of parameter estimation data in a trapped interacting many-body system.
+We note that Heisenberg-limit number scaling of estimation precision with $1/N$ [instead of the shot noise (standard quantum) limit $\propto 1/\sqrt N$], for cat state distributions in Fock space \cite{RevModPhys.90.035005}, or an enhanced $N$-scaling relying on $k$-body interactions \cite{BoixoPRL,Sergio2008}, are not our aim in the present work.
+The focus is on the fundamental imprint of the self-consistency of many-body evolution on the accuracy of parameter estimation from the metrological protocol.

-To determine the self-consistent evolution during the metrological protocol, we employ the multiconfigurational time-dependent Hartree (MCTDH) method \cite{Alexej2006,Ofir2008,Axel2020,Rui2020}.
-The general $N$-body state is described by the ansatz where $\sum_{\vec{n}}|C_{\vec{n}}|^2=1$ for state normalization and $\vec{n}$ denotes the set of occupation numbers $\{n_i\,|\,i=1,2,\cdots,M\}$ in each mode (orbital), with $\sum_{i=1}^M n_i =N$.
+{To determine the many-body evolution self-consistently, we perform a multiconfigurational time-dependent Hartree (MCTDH) analysis.
+This is a well tested method to describe the dynamics of spatially confined quantum systems, such as the one under investigation here, for which self-consistency is crucial} \cite{Alexej2006,Ofir2008,Axel2020,Rui2020,Ofir2005}.
+The general $N$-body state reads where $\sum_{\vec{n}}|C_{\vec{n}}|^2=1$ for state normalization and $\vec{n}$ denotes the set of occupation numbers $\{n_i\,|\,i=1,2,\cdots,M\}$ in each mode (orbital), with $\sum_{i=1}^M n_i =N$.
 The time-dependent Fock basis state $|\vec{n}(t)\rangle$ indicates that the orbitals change in time as a result of finite $M$ (see, Fig.~\ref{fig:orbitals}).
-Their dynamics follows the system of nonlinear coupled integrodifferential Eqs.~\eqref{eq:evolution} in the supplement \cite{suppl}.
-Numerical solution enables the determination of Fock space coefficients $C_{\vec{n}}$ and orbitals at any time.
-Further details on the MCTDH-X implementation of MCTDH, used to solve Eqs.~\eqref{eq:evolution}, can be found in Ref.~\cite{Rui2020}.
+Their dynamics follows the system of nonlinear coupled integrodifferential Eqs.~(S1) in the supplement \cite{suppl}.
+Numerical solution enables the determination of Fock space coefficients $C_{\vec{n}}$ and orbitals in a self-consistent manner at any time \cite{details}.